deekshitha711/FUTURE_FS_02/README.md

 ## ✨ Features

-- ➕ Add new leads (Name, Email, Source, Notes)
+-  Add new leads (Name, Email, Source, Notes)
-- 📋 View all leads in table format
+-  View all leads in table format
-- 🔄 Update lead status (New / Contacted / Converted)
+-  Update lead status (New / Contacted / Converted)
-- 🗑 Delete leads
+-  Delete leads
-- 🔍 Search leads by name
+-  Search leads by name
-- 🎯 Filter leads by status
+-  Filter leads by status
-- 🔐 Simple admin login

 ---